tesorrells/RF-Drone-Detection/hardware_notes.md

 mkfs -t $4 -O ^metadata_csum,^64bit ${loop_dev} > /dev/null 2>&1;
 ```

 Flashing the TK1 may be necessary initially or if the system becomes corrupted.
 To do so, [go to 'Tegra K1' Section](https://developer.nvidia.com/embedded/linux-tegra-archive) and select most recent release.
 As of the writing of this document, R21.7 is the most recent.
-Directions for reflashing the device can be found in the *Quick Start Guide*.
+Directions for reflashing the device can be found in the *Quick Start Guide*, but make sure to observe the notes above.

 # Build Instructions for HackRF Tools
 Follow directions on https://github.com/mossmann/hackrf/tree/master/host